jadenfix/jadenfix/README.md

 I develop and deploy production AI agents operating in enterprise environments.

-Separately, I explore how learning systems can be trained more like humans—through feedback, revision, and structured reasoning—grounded in quantitative/abstract methods.
+Separately, I explore how learning systems can be trained more like humans - through feedback, revision, and structured reasoning - grounded in quantitative/abstract methods.

 * Multi-step, Temporal-orchestrated agent systems
 * Compliance, AML, and risk automation